Tiered Regulation for Community Banks

 Position & Background

-- The current regulatory framework imposes burden on community banks that diverts resources from their ability to support the financial needs of their customers, serve their communities, and contribute to their local economies.
+The current regulatory framework imposes burdens on community banks that divert resources from their ability to support the financial needs of their customers, serve their communities, and contribute to their local economies.
 Regulatory relief is needed to account for relationship banking.

-- To preserve their original purpose and remain aligned with an evolving financial services landscape thresholds for regulatory accommodations and exemptions based on asset size, risk profile, and transaction volume should be continually reviewed and adjusted upward as community banks consolidate and the average asset size of banks increases.
+An evolving financial services landscape necessitates continuous review of and upward revisions to regulatory thresholds based on asset size, risk profile, and transaction volume especially as community banks consolidate and the average asset size of banks increases.

 Letters & Testimonies